Akvarion/ros-noetic-full-22.04/README.md

 ```

 ## Changelog - Issues
-07/02/2024  - Currently, the packages are configured but an issue with the math.h library not being properly linked in a package halts the build, and is curretly being investigated.
+07/02/2024  - Currently, packages are configured by catkin_make but an issue with the math.h library not being properly linked in a package halts the build, and is curretly being investigated.

 08/02/2024  - Changing approach: building base version first and build subsequent packages later.
 Added script to clone base version and patch them.
 Base version seems to build fine.